cakebaker/scss-syntax.vim/Readme.md

 ### Vundle

-If you're using Vundle, open your `~/.vimrc` file and add the following line:
+Open your `~/.vimrc` file and add the following line:

 ```
 Bundle 'cakebaker/scss-syntax.vim'